 St. Georges killed a dragon and fought for the sanctuary of Beirut against the hands of greed and destruction, and is now fighting a new beast: the false capitalism that has taken over our Capital, Beirut.

-We have all passed by an old broken building near the modern prestigious Zaitunay Bay on Beirut Marina, and the “Stop Solidere” sign might have caught our attention.
+We have all passed by an old broken building near the modern prestigious Zaitunay Bay (initially Saint George Bay) on Beirut Marina, and the “Stop Solidere” sign might have caught our attention.

-Little do we know that this building on its own has been on civil disobedience ever since the Lebanese joint-stock company Solidere promised to redevelop Beirut Central District in 1990.
+Little do we know that this building on its own has been in civil disobedience ever since the Lebanese joint-stock company Solidere promised to redevelop Beirut Central District in 1990.

 By looking at St. Georges Hotel, we can imagine the warm breezy summers of the 60s, of women tanning and men trying to charm these women with their biceps and their Lebanese traditional mustaches.